TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- That is because a single malicious RCON holder could avoid responsibility for their misdeeds
 	- Instead, just assign permissions to accounts, or just the private IDs

-- Check if we don't have some dump file on windows

 - Do we want to somehow let the user be able to rollback to older versions?
 	- How do we even do it?
 Build retention on appveyor?
 	- Not now, certainly not until editor is publicly usable

-- Dedicated server communication
-	- Advanced RCON functionality
-		- Rcon can download the log
-		- Rcon should have a reserved slot to enter in case of emergency
-		- RCON password
-		- Switch teams
-		- Restart
-		- A way to view dedicated server stats?
-	- Remember to keep the old master rcon password so that basic level rcons cannot change it

 - We could set a limit to the number of allowed simultaneous muzzle sounds from the same gun
 	- similarly for health decrease sounds